 Registration for classes must be completed as soon as possible.
 Consult with your major professor regarding the courses you want to take for your first semester.
-If your first semester is a fall term, register for ABE/TSM 601 (not necessary for ABE ME degree).
+If your first semester is a fall term, register for ABE/TSM 6010 (not necessary for ABE MEng degree).

-Information on course offerings can be found on the online Schedule of Classes (classes.iastate.edu).
+Information on course offerings can be found in Workday.
 Incoming students are encouraged to register for classes before arriving on campus.
-As a new student, enter your social security number (no hyphens) and month and day of your birth (mm/dd).
-International students who do not yet have a social security number should use the number assigned in the admission packet from the Office of Admissions.
 A late fee is assessed to students who do not register for classes before the first day of classes.
 Information on late fees is provided by the Registrar.
 The late fee goes up each of the following two weeks to a maximum amount, after which payroll problems may also be incurred.